AviatrixSystems/aviatrix-aws-reinvent/README.md

 ## Prerequisites

-This module requires a deployed Aviatrix Controller with accounts onboarded for AWS, Azure, GCP, and OCI in any cloud.
+This module requires a deployed Aviatrix Controller with accounts onboarded for AWS, Azure, GCP, and OCI.

 ## Infrastructure